rvteja24/projectEuler/README.md

 Code is written in python 3 and is specific to each question and not the generic logic, however generic logic can be deduced from the code.

 No additional modules are required, if you have python 3 installed you are good to go.

+Solutions to the questions present in projecteuler.org would be uploaded as an when time is found to solve and code them.